-The Randell Research Center relies heavily upon its dedicated volunteers.
-Volunteers are an essential component of the operation of the Randell Research Center, and the following materials have been developed in order to provide an initial orientation for prospective volunteers.
+We appreciate and rely heavily upon our dedicated volunteers.
+Volunteers are an essential component of the operation of the center, including everything from public outreach and site tours, childhood and family education planning, site landscape maintenance and conservation, and behind the scenes organizational tasks!
+The following materials have been developed in order to provide an initial orientation for prospective volunteers.

-Volunteers may plan to come in on a regular schedule to help out in the office or lab, or they may simply remain on the “on-call” list for specific tasks, such as field work or labwork or special events, or large-scale work days such as vegetation clearing or bulk mailing.
+Volunteers may plan to come in on a regular schedule to help out on the trail, in the classroom, or office, or they may simply remain on the “on-call” list for specific tasks, such as research field work or special events, or large-scale work days such as vegetation clearing or bulk mailing.
 In any case, volunteers are asked normally to work at least one shift each month they reside in Southwest Florida in order to remain on the active roster.

 Training and Enrichment